HangfireIO/Hangfire.io/_drafts/hangfire-1.8.0-rc3.md

 Now we can pass exception information to the "Deleted" state, making it implement the "fault" semantics as a *final state*.
 Background jobs in the "Deleted" state will automatically expire, unlike jobs in the "Failed" state, which is not considered a *final* one.

-Exception is passed by the `AutomaticRetry` filter when all retry attempts exhausted, it is also possible to pass exception manually when creating an instance of the `DeletedState` class.
-Stack trace isn't persisted to avoid data duplication since it's already preserved in a "Faulted" state, only type, message and inner exceptions if any.
+The `AutomaticRetry` filter automatically passes an exception to a deleted state when all retry attempts are exhausted.
+It is also possible to pass exceptions manually when creating an instance of the `DeletedState` class.
+The stack trace isn't persisted to avoid data duplication since it's already preserved in a "Faulted" state.
+Only type information, message, and inner exceptions (if any) persisted.

 <img alt="Deleted state renderer" src="/img/deleted-state.png">

 Continuation options enumeration was also extended.
-It is now possible to create continuations explicitly for the "Deleted" state with the `JobContinuationOptions.OnlyOnDeletedState` option or even use it multiple values in the future since `JobContinuationOptions` now implement the flags semantics.
+It is now possible to create continuations explicitly for the "Deleted" state with the `JobContinuationOptions.OnlyOnDeletedState` option or even use it for multiple values in the future since `JobContinuationOptions` now implement the semantics of the flags.

 #### Try/Catch/Finally Implementation

-We now have everything to build try/catch/finally background jobs and even pass results or exceptions to ancedent background jobs as their arguments.
+We now have everything to build try/catch/finally background jobs and even pass results or exceptions to antecedent background jobs as their arguments.
 We should use the `UseResultsInContinuations` method to enable this feature and apply `FromResult` or `FromException` attributes to corresponding parameters.

 ```csharp
 configuration
     .UseResultsInContinuations()
 ```

-We can create the following methods as an example, where `ExceptionInfo` class (from the `Hangfire` namespace) implements the minimal exception information, and `bool` type as a result of the `Try` job and corresponding parameter of the successful continuation.
+As an example, we can create the following methods, where `ExceptionInfo` class (from the `Hangfire` namespace) implements the minimal exception information and `bool` type as a result of the `Try` job and corresponding parameter of the successful continuation.

 <pre><code><span class="keywd">public</span> <span class="keywd">static</span> <span class="keywd">bool</span> Try() { <span class="comm">/* ... */</span> }
 <span class="keywd">public</span> <span class="keywd">static</span> <span class="keywd">void</span> Catch([<span class="type">FromException</span>] <span class="type">ExceptionInfo</span> exception) { <span class="comm">/* ... */</span> }